-Why did the Prophet wear a silver ring and what was its meaning?
+Why did the Prophet wear a silver ring?

 Islam prohibits men to adorn themselves like women.
 The only thing a man can afford is a ring on his finger, however, this ring must not be made of gold.
 This ban was delivered to the Prophet by Allah’s Angel Jibril.
 At first, the Messenger of Allah had a ring made for him of gold.
 But God’s angel appeared before him and told him that for men gold is Haram.